How to Improve Inventory Control: A Detailed Guide

 For retailers, it’s like having a hole in your pocket where your merchandise mysteriously disappears.

 Imagine a store that starts with 1,000 shirts.
-They sell 500 shirts, and should have 500 left in stock, right?
-But during inventory count, they only find 450 shirts.
+They sell 500 shirts and should have 500 left in stock, right?
+But during the inventory count, they only found 450 shirts.
 That difference of 50 shirts represents retail shrinkage.

 Inventory shrinkage can happen for many reasons.
 Some of the most common include: